Eambrosin/Eambrosin/README.md

 Which partnerships should organizations prioritize?

-Together, these applications form a practical commercial intelligence suite for modern Business Development and Partnerships teams.
+Together, these applications form a practical AI-enabled toolkit for modern Business Development, Partnerships and GTM teams.

 ---